boromir674/neural-style-transfer/README.rst

 Installation
 ------------
-| The Neural Style Transfer - CLI heavely depends on Tensorflow (tf) and therefor it is crucial that tf is installed correctly in your Python environment.
+| The Neural Style Transfer - CLI heavely depends on Tensorflow (tf) and therefore it is crucial that tf is installed correctly in your Python environment.

-Sample commands to install NST CLI using a terminal:
+Sample commands to install the NST CLI from source, using a terminal:

 ::